roop/qblowfish/README.md

 Unit tests are written using QTestLib.
 Tests include [the official test vectors](http://www.schneier.com/code/vectors.txt).

-QBlowfish has been tested with Qt 4.8 on Windows and Linux.
+QBlowfish is known to work fine with Qt versions 4.8, 5.0 and 5.1, on Windows, Mac and Linux platforms (not all combinations have been tested, though).
+If you find it's not working in your setup, please [open an issue](https://github.com/roop/qblowfish/issues).

 ### License